 Belleview Inn: Guests at this 35-room inn in Clearwater can enjoy a glimpse of the Victorian era in this “re-imagining” of the 145-room Belleview-Biltmore Hotel constructed in 1897 by railroad magnate Henry B. Plant.
 Explore the original grand lobby (saved and incorporated into the new inn) where the Vanderbilts, Duponts and Studebakers once strolled.
 Guests will also see other original elements such as the grand staircase, fireplaces, Tiffany glass and hardwood floors.

 The Birchwood: Just 18 guest rooms are available at this 1920s-themed boutique hotel on Beach Drive across from the gorgeous St. Pete bayfront.
 Those who choose this precious little property enjoy luxurious four-poster beds as well as oversized bathrooms with claw-foot tubs and rainfall showerheads.
 Whether or not you book a room here, don’t miss the chance to have an evening cocktail at the hotel’s rooftop lounge, The Canopy.

-Cordova Inn: This award-winning boutique hotel in St. Pete’s vibrant downtown was once known as The Pier Hotel (and is sure to be a prized location when the new St. Pete Pier opens in spring of 2020).
+Cordova Inn: This award-winning boutique hotel in St. Pete’s vibrant downtown was once known as The Pier Hotel (a prized location since the opening of the new St. Pete Pier).
 Built in 1921, the inn boasts of “European service” and many of the 32 rooms have original clawfoot soaking tubs.